Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 exit, find the watcher, and follow him back to their camp.”

-Medwin nodded his head several times.
+Medwin nodded several times.
 “Then what?”

 “Once we know where their camp is, we can sneak out during the day and attack.”
 He could almost see the wheels going around in Captain Medwin’s head.
 When he thought the captain finally